observatorium/observatorium/docs/proposals/20201019-prometheus-rules-in-observatorium-api.md

 Our goal here is to remove our team entirely from the control loop of updating Prometheus rules.
 We are trading off immediate term technical complexity against longer-term scalability and happier multi-tenancy operation.

 This option also does not address the trust-boundary issue identified above (but that is not a pain point we currently experience internally at Red Hat ¯\_(ツ)_/¯).

-### Store Rules in Kubernetes API

-One option would be to store user's rule configuration in the Kubernetes API server, perhaps using a 'native' resource like `PrometheusRule`.

-This is certainly attractive as we could leverage Kubernetes' in-built storage mechanisms to serve user's needs, and also leverage an operator to synchronise the rules into the right place.

-This becomes problematic with a large number of users.
-The stress placed on the kubernetes api-server, and by extension the happy operation of our cluster, should not depend on the user's configuration.
-This option is a non-starter on operational grounds.

-The backing etcd datastore imposes a limit of 1MB per file, so we could not support large rule files provided by the user.

 ### Per-tenant GitOps